A. The Concept

 - In June 2018, the Centre wrote a submission for the NZ Parliament’s Committee on Foreign Affairs & Trade, in consideration of ratification of the Treaty.
 The submission, in the form of a Cover Note and a Paper, can be found here 180612 Cover Note and here 180612 FADT Submission (1).
 It is also available on the Parliament’s website:

-- In March 2019, the Centre will be hosting a major conference on the Treaty, in Wellington.
-Details can be found on the front page of the website.
+- In March 2019, the Centre hosted a major conference on the Treaty, in Wellington.
+The programme and speakers can be found here: NZCGS TPNW Conference Programme.
+See below for photos of the conference: